 The bidsmapper will scan your sourcefolder to look for different runs (scan-types) to create a mapping for each run to a bids output name (a.k.a. the 'bidsmap').
 By default (but see the -i option above), when finished the bidsmapper will automatically launch step 1b, as described in the next section (but step 1b can also always be run separately by directly running the bidseditor).

-Tip: Use the -t bidsmap_dccn option and see if it works for you.
-If not, consider opening it with a text editor and adapt it to your needs.
+Tip: Use the -t bidsmap\dcn option and see if it works for you.
+If not, consider adapting it to your needs.

 2.3.2 Step 1b: Running the bidseditor